xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 HCL (Hashicorp Configuration Language) is the language terraform files are written in.
 In my opinion, it's fairly straightforward to read, and in our case, nearly all of the fields directly correspond to Proxmox options.
 As you can see, CPU, memory, network, BIOS, and the target node to deploy these on are specified.

-Resources cannot share a name, and virtual machines cannot share an ID in Proxmox. `count.index` can be referenced to introduce dynamic names and IDs.
+Terraform resources cannot share a name, and Proxmox virtual machines cannot share the same ID. `count.index` can be referenced to introduce dynamic names and IDs.
 The two resources we deploy will end up being named `terraform-windows-2025-0` and `terraform-windows-2025-1`.

 **Note: Count is one of five meta-arguments.
 These arguments are available on every resource and control the behavior of resources instead of describing the infrastructure itself.**